IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Men and boys are more vulnerable to human rights violations if men's rights issues are not well known or understood.
 Poor knowledge or understanding of men's rights issues among policy makers increases the risk that men's rights will be violated or left unaddressed.

-See Chapter [8](#reporting), on page for more about making men's rights issues visible.
+See Chapter 8, Reporting on page 61 for more about making men’s rights issues visible.

 ##### Attitudes and stereotypes: